 Laurin Lindsey

 The garden is a microcosm of life.
 It has so much to teach us when we take the time to listen to its lessons.
+I talk about this in my blog http://ravenscourtgardens.com/ along with our current projects and plant and design information that is Houstoncentric.

 I am a native Californian and have always loved the outdoors.
 I have been fortunate enough to live in the Heights since 1999.
-Houston is a unique climate and I have learned a great deal about things I never worried about i.e. hard freezes, humidity, drainage etc. I have come to love both the city and the weather; still hate mosquitoes.
+Houston is a unique climate (click here https://ravenscourtgardens.com/2016/05/18/understanding-houston-climate-and-growing-conditions/ ).
+I have learned a great deal about things I never worried about i.e. hard freezes, humidity, drainage etc. I have come to love both the city and the weather; still hate mosquitoes.
 I am a member of the local Rose Society and Native Plant Society.
 I also continue to be a member of the Royal Horticultural Society albeit from afar.

 I have been influenced by Gertrude Jekyll the most respected English gardener of her time.
 She put it perfectly when she said, “Planting ground is painting the landscape with living things.”
 I am also huge fan of Alan Tichmarsh, the popular British gardener seen on BBC America.
 On my wish list is attending the Chelsea Flower show!